 Research degrees: for doctoral research we would normally require a good performance, merit or above, at Master's level or equivalent.
 As entrance requirements for other research degrees vary, please contact the Programme Co-ordinator.

-For international students whose first language is not English: we require IELTS of 7.0 (with no component under 7.0) or equivalent.
+For international students whose first language is not English: we require IELTS of 7.0 (with no component under 7.0) or equivalent (Band A)

 The application process requires you to complete the online application form and upload supporting documents.
 (If you are unable to use the on-line form, please contact the Graduate School for advice.)
 We do recommend that you contact the History Department if you are applying for a research degree before making your application, so that you can discuss your proposed project with a potential supervisor.